plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 | `showLink`, `linkText`, `sendData`, `showSources` | None — remove them |
 | `showEditInChartStudio` | `showSendToCloud` |

-The `editInChartStudio` modebar button is gone — switch to `sendDataToCloud`.
+The `editInChartStudio` modebar button is gone — switch to `sendChartToCloud`.
+The v3 alias `sendDataToCloud` for that button was also removed, so update any `modeBarButtonsToAdd: ['sendDataToCloud']` calls to use `'sendChartToCloud'`.
 The undocumented `stream: { token, maxpoints }` trace attribute is removed and now schema-rejected.

 ```js
 // Before